0x00000FF/Open2DJ/README.md

 ### Expected Products

-* License Dumping Application From HASP E-Y-E
+* License Dumping Application for HASP E-Y-E
 * A 9x/NT Kernel Driver and Utilities for Hardlock Emulation
 * A 9x/NT Device Driver and Utilities for Control/IO Connectivity